zuri-training/Fetch_Metadata_Team82/README.md

 https://www.figma.com/file/M72dHcHNJItdlvUDyYeva7/METADATA-D?node-id=0%3A1

-In fulfilment of the presentation, the below consist of the links to all requirements, let`s cross examine before we move to submission.
+In fulfilment of the presentation, the below consist of the links to all requirements.

 1. Team Name: Fetch_Metadata_Team82.